aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

-Sets the distance between the axis labels and the axis line.
+Sets the distance of labels from the category axis.
+Only for category (x) axis.

 **Remarks**

 The default distance is 100 percent, which represents the default spacing between the axis labels and the axis line.
-The value can be an integer percentage from 0 through 1000, relative to the axis label\\u9225\\u6a9a font size.
+The value can be an integer percentage from 0 through 1000, relative to the axis label''s font size.

 **Parameters:**
 | Parameter | Type | Description |